Analysis | Chipmakers and Congress Play a $52 Billion Game of Chicken

 But right now, the numbers that matter most are votes in Congress, with lawmakers holding America’s semiconductor revival hostage to politics.
 To be sure, the budget isn’t the only point of friction.
 The House and Senate versions of the bill which would fund the CHIPS Act have numerous points of difference that go beyond support for the semiconductor industry — ranging from immigration to federal funding for research and development.Republican Senate leader Mitch McConnell doesn’t like Democrat’s budget plans, which include drug price cuts and tax hikes on corporations and the rich, so he’s using the USICA bill as leverage.

-“There will be no bipartisan USICA as long as Democrats are pursuing a partisan reconciliation bill,” the 80-year old from Alabama tweeted.
+“There will be no bipartisan USICA as long as Democrats are pursuing a partisan reconciliation bill,” the 80-year old from Alabama, who represents the state of Kentucky, tweeted.
 While Republicans and Democrats are tied 50 seats apiece in the Senate, 60 votes are needed to get past any filibuster.

 And with Congress going into recess in August and then facing elections three months later, there’s incentive for some lawmakers, especially Republicans, to wind the clock down.
 That means the whole process could start again if Republicans flip the House in November.